Silver Shield French Sorrel

 Rumex scutatus 'Silver Shield'

 Silver Shield French Sorrel (Rumex scutatus 'Silver Shield') is a perennial suited to the Colorado Front Range.
-It matures to about 6–10 in tall and 10–14 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 6–10 in tall and 10–14 in wide, needs low to medium water, and prefers full sun to partial shade.
 Edible silver-leaved sorrel with lemony tangy flavor; ornamental and culinary.

 Photos